Investor Terms and Conditions

 4.4 If the Campaign is unsuccessful or the order not completed for any reason, no agreement between the Investor and the Investee shall arise and the Investor’s order will not be transferred to another Campaign or Investee.

-4.5 If an Investee does not ultimately attain the stated minimum threshold level of investment as set out in its Campaign, through withdrawals after the expiry of the Offering Period, or failure by other Investors to transfer the Subscription Price to the Investee, neither the Investee nor SF is required to inform the Investor of this failure, and the Investor may still be required to purchase the shares he ordered, provided that the level of investment received by the Investee is at least a pre-agreed percentage (“%”) of the desired target level of investment as set out in its Campaign If the Investee ultimately attains less than the pre-agreed % of the desired target level of investment as set out in its Campaign, SF will use its reasonable endeavours to arrange for the Investee to cancel the Investment made by the Investor and return the Subscription Price to the Investor.
+4.5 If an Investee does not ultimately attain the stated minimum threshold level of investment as set out in its Campaign, through withdrawals after the expiry of the Offering Period, or failure by other Investors to transfer the Subscription Price to the Investee, neither the Investee nor SF is required to inform the Investor of this failure, and the Investor may still be required to purchase the shares they ordered, provided that the level of investment received by the Investee is at least a pre-agreed percentage (“%”) of the desired target level of investment as set out in its Campaign If the Investee ultimately attains less than the pre-agreed % of the desired target level of investment as set out in its Campaign, SF will use its reasonable endeavours to arrange for the Investee to cancel the Investment made by the Investor and return the Subscription Price to the Investor.
 The Investor consents to SF releasing such information as is reasonably necessary, to the Investee to allow such return of the Subscription Price, and the Investor undertakes to co-operate with SF and the Investee, including in relation to any transaction fees or charges, to facilitate the cancellation of the Investment and the return of the Investors’ funds, therein.

 4.6 The Investee acknowledges that SF will not supply confirmations of any transactions or orders that it receives and transmits to the Investee, and that the confirmation email, only after the pre-agreed “cooling off” period, shall be sufficient and adequate reporting of the service of arranging transactions and the receipt and transmission of orders, in accordance with the FCA Handbook, Conduct of Business and hereby consents to the same.